 \subsection{Problem formulation}

 The \name accepts two \textbf{inputs}:

-{\bf A data task $Q$:} a typical example of a task is a question that can be answered by an SQL query, or a machine learning prediction or cause analysis task that requires Python code.
+{\bf A data task $Q$:} a typical example of a task is a question that can be answered by a SQL query, or a machine learning prediction or cause analysis task that requires Python code.

 {\bf A metadata catalog $\mathcal{T}$:} The catalog encapsulates all known properties of the available data sources within the data lake.
 While we use the term \emph{tables} for simplicity throughout this paper, these resources can also encompass collections of structured and semi-structured datasets, such as those found in Web tables and open data portals.
 The catalog captures both structural and semantic information, including schemas and textual descriptions of tables and their attributes.
 It also includes information surrounding the tables, such as their lineage, quality, and usage patterns.
 The catalog also contains semantic information that is not attached to a specific table.
 For example, it may contain a glossary that explains business terms in the domain of the enterprise, an ontology that describes classes of entities and relationships between them, or a semantic model of the data.